sankaaku/Bad-Apples/README.md

 ## Bad-Apples
-# If you don't know what it's for, then you don't need to know.
+# If you don't know what it's for then you don't need to know.